 If you've decided to give your best pencils a little rest and jump into digital art, you'll more than likely need some photo editing software.
-Photoshop is an amazing piece of software and a popular choice, being used by thousands of designers worldwide on a daily basis.
+Part of Adobe's Creative Cloud suite, Photoshop is used by thousands of designers worldwide on a daily basis.
 It's such a flexible bit of kit that you could spend a week learning new features, doing Photoshop tutorials and experimenting with Photoshop brushes and still have only scratched the surface of what's possible.

 Once you've overcome the beginners' learning curve, however, there are some real gems hidden inside Photoshop that can help you speed up your work and get more out for less effort.
 Here we've rounded up 30 of the best Photoshop secrets to help sharpen your skills and improve your productivity.